fdgbt/42_Camagru/README.md

 Open a web browser then go to: http://localhost:3000

 ## MAN (complete user manual)
-The "man" folder can be found in the "backend" folder.
+The man can be found in the "backend" folder.

 ## Screenshots